sachabarber/OpenFinWithReactReduxParcel/readme.md

 ## TODO
 1. Blotter should show alert for bad fetch, same as tiles
+1. Finish of the graph
+1. TSV files for graph
-1. Graph window using query string for the pair
+1. Graph window using query string for the pair, and listen for bus message from other windows.
+Both of which should modidy the State { pair }
-1. Bus for graph from blotter/tile
+1. Bus for graph from blotter/tile, which should set the pair
-1. layout service to support persisting/restore windows
+1. layout service to support persisting/restore windows, and also restore the state for chart